 Once the certificate is installed, you'll need to make sure all your internal links and references are changed to use HTTPS instead of HTTP.
 This is will be in every location you have website data and internal URLs:

 Set up redirects to redirect any request for an HTTP page to be redirected to its HTTPS equivalent.
-This means that visitors who have bookmarked HTTP webpages and search engines who have indexed them, will be directed to the HTTPS page.
+This means that visitors who have bookmarked HTTP webpages, search engines who have indexed them, and websites that you haven't managed to change, will be directed to the HTTPS page.

 Generate a new Google sitemap and submit it to Google using the Search Console.

 Going to HTTPS is a no-brainer.
 The Internet is going to be encrypted, so you might as well get it done now.